DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 Once the DR has been announced, players must make the check.
 Players may consult with their GM to determine if another Attribute or Skill may be used instead.
-A player will draw one card from the top of their deck.
+A player will draw one or more cards.
 Immediately after drawing, a player will apply any relevant Modifiers before reporting the outcome and whether or not they have successfully fallen within the DR. A Modifier is added to the DR when a check is made.
 A Modifier is indicated on the character sheet next to the relevant Skill or Attribute related to the Check.
 Think of it as a